 Some policies only pay after a full 24-hour closure period.

 Standard ski insurance policies are clear about off-piste adventures.
 Your coverage becomes void if you ski beyond marked runs without a professional guide.
-This rule exists because unpatrolled areas come with much higher risks:
+This rule exists because unpatrolled areas carry much higher risks: avalanche exposure is greater, rescue teams take longer to reach you, the chance of serious injury rises, and emergency services often struggle to access these areas at all.

 Premium policies may cover off-piste skiing, but only with strict conditions.
 You might be required to stay within the resort's boundaries or ski with a qualified instructor.
-Each insurance company defines "off-piste" differently — what works for one insurer might not work for another.
+Each insurance company defines "off-piste" differently, so what works for one insurer might not work for another.
+Backcountry skiers planning touring days should also check our touring ski length guide before choosing the right gear for the terrain they are insuring.

 Every ski insurance policy excludes injuries that happen while you're under the influence of alcohol or drugs.
 Even one beer at lunch could void your coverage if it leads to an accident.

 Insurance assessors look at medical reports for blood alcohol levels after accidents.
-If they find alcohol, insurers might:
+If they find alcohol, insurers may reject medical expense claims, refuse to pay for evacuation, turn down equipment damage claims, and decline to cover follow-up treatment.

 Basic ski insurance won't cover activities labeled "high-risk," such as: